h-shahzaib/Fluent-Source-Generator/README.md

 ---

+Here's the updated and rephrased version of the key features section with the third point added:

+---

-## Key Features
+## **Key Features**

-### **1. Code that Writes Code**
+### 1. **Code that Writes Code**

-One of the key strengths of this library is that the code used to generate other code is **nearly identical** to the output that gets generated.
-You don't have to worry about line breaks, indentation, braces, or high-level syntax like `usings`, `namespaces`, or `classes`—the library handles it all for you.
+One of the key strengths of this library is that the code used to generate other code is nearly identical to the generated output.
+You no longer need to worry about line breaks, indentation, braces, or high-level syntax like `usings`, `namespaces`, or `classes`—the library takes care of all that for you.

-### **2. Char Replacement System**
+### 2. **Char Replacement System**

-Notice that when writing strings with double quotes (`"`) inside, you can use backticks (`` ` ``) for convenience.
-The library has a **character replacement system** in place to handle this.
+When writing strings with double quotes (`"`) inside, you can use backticks (`` ` ``) for convenience.
+The library has a built-in character replacement system to handle this.

 For example:
 ```csharp
 _method.Line("Console.WriteLine(`Hello World!`);");
 ```
 This uses backticks instead of double quotes to avoid escaping characters.
-The library automatically registers backticks as a replacement for double quotes.
-You can also configure custom replacements if necessary.
+The library automatically registers backticks as replacements for double quotes.
+You can also register custom character replacements as needed.

-To **register a custom character replacement**:
+To register a custom character replacement:
 ```csharp
 _root.ChildOptions.RegisterCharReplacement('`', '"');
 ```

-This ensures any backtick in the `SourceBuilder` will be replaced by double quotes when generating the code.
+This ensures that any backtick in the `SourceBuilder` will be replaced by double quotes when generating the code.

-To **remove a character replacement**:
+To remove a character replacement:
 ```csharp
 _root.ChildOptions.RemoveCharReplacement('`');
 ```

+### 3. **Token-Based System**
+Every element is aware of the elements before and after it, thanks to a token-based system.
+For example, when calling `.Line()` twice, no line break is inserted between them.
+However, when using `.Lines()`, a different token is used that understands that multiple lines should be preceded by a line break.
+Furthermore, if the `.Line()` token is the last in a block with no subsequent content, it automatically knows that the block is about to end and prevents adding an unnecessary line break.

+---

+This system ensures that code generation remains structured and easy to control, helping maintain consistency and readability across your generated output.

 ---